The Center for Arts & Language

 If you need accommodations to participate in any class, program or event offered by RISD CE, please contact the Office of Disability Support Services at firstname.lastname@example.org.

 Please note that modifications cannot be made to program or course curriculum.
-If you need access to the RISD Continuing Education offices at 345 South Main Street, Providence, please contact an Enrollment Assistant at 401 454-6200 or firstname.lastname@example.org for further assistance.
+If you need access to the RISD Continuing Education office at 345 South Main Street, Providence, please contact an enrollment assistant at 401 454-6200 or email@example.com for further assistance.

 COVID-19 Update: Students interested in registering for academic accommodations can connect with RISD Disability Support Services via virtual intake meetings through Zoom.
 Please reach out to firstname.lastname@example.org to schedule an appointment or to learn more about how DSS can support you.